0xm4ud/CodeCave-Hunter/README.md

 # CodeCave-Hunter
-automates finding code caves, .data section and can retrieve an Win32 API from a given module IAT in WinDbg using PYKD lib
+automates finding code caves, .data section and can retrieve an Win32 API addr from a given module IAT in WinDbg using PYKD lib

 USAGE: